 I enjoyed the sessions and was excited to go to each one, which in and of itself is good for the soul.
 Needless to say, it’s not covered by health insurance.

-The content on this page was first posted on May 6, 2023.
+This content was first published on May 6, 2023.

 Marjorie R.